 Columbia Fireflies Game Notes at Charleston

-The Fireflies continue their series with the Charleston RiverDogs tonight at The Joe at 7:05 pm.
-Southpaw Rylan Kaufman (2-3, 4.71 ERA) gets the nod for the Fireflies and Charleston sends righty Seth Johnson (3-4, 4.62 ERA) to the bump.
+The Fireflies continue their series with the Charleston RiverDogs tonight at 7:05 pm at Joseph P. Riley Jr. Ballpark.
+Righty Adrian Alcantara (4-4, 5.00 ERA) gets the nod for the Fireflies and RHP Taj Bradley (9-3, 1.96) toes the rubber for Charleston.

 Following this trek to Charleston, the Fireflies will play 12 games in 13 days at Segra Park beginning Augusta 3.
 During that period, they will play the Myrtle Beach Pelicans and Fayetteville Woodpeckers.
 During the stretch, the team will celebrate Copa De La Diversión, the 13th in the Upside Down and Faith and Family Night.
 For tickets, visit FirefliesTickets.com.